I know I talk about my cat, Norie, (my black cat) often but I have to brag on how smart she is.

 One of the things that amazes me is that she actually just sits in the corner of the porch and watches the birds eating the birdseed I scatter in front of the patio.
 She has the cover of bushes high enough so no one knows she is there and she knows it.
 But the clear area under the bushes is where the birds usually are so she feels secure.

-Because of her asthma I give her an inhaler.
-I compress the asthma inhaler into the chamber, put the other end with a mask on her nose.
-I count her ten of her breaths through the mask with a second or two break after the first three and tell her how many more breaths to go.
+After compressing the asthma inhaler into the chamber, I count her ten breaths with a second or two break after the first three and tell her how many more breaths to go.
 When she gets to 7 and pulls away, I say, ” 8-9-10 to go.”
 She cooperates knowing, I believe, that she is almost through and she finishes the last three breaths of the medicine and gets two dental brushing treats.

 Norie also sleeps curled up behind my knees at night.
 Sometimes if I get up more than once at the beginning, like when I can’t sleep, she gets up and goes with me into the kitchen so I can make some hot tea.
 If I still can’t sleep she goes to another room to sleep for most of the night then comes to wake me up for breakfast.

-I am so thankful for her company during the months of Covid protective isolation.
+I am so thankful for her company during these months of isolation.
 Occasionally I have gone out to lunch with a friend but only under safe conditions.
 I make runs to the drug store as well.
 Life would have been so lonely without Norie.
 She has been and is my friend, companion, entertainer and guardian against bugs.
 I love her dearly.